SubReluCast

 half |

-Rounds the source operand according to CAST_NONE and writes the result in half format to the destination operand (the overflow part is saturated). |
+Converts the source operand to values representable by half in CAST_NONE mode, and stores the data in the destination operand in half format.
+The overflow is saturated by default. |

 |